 You can just use a little of them as needed.
-I have been using different kind of lentils in my vegetarian cooking for a long time and lentils form an important part of my everyday food.
+I have been using different kind of dried peas and beans in my vegetarian cooking for a long time and dried peas and beans form an important part of my everyday food.

 And buying dried chickpeas in bulk can help you if you plan to use them in different recipes or make it a staple in your pantry.
-Lentils including chickpeas are especially important for vegetarians as they are packed with plant based protein and fiber.
+Dried legumes including chickpeas are especially important for vegetarians as they are packed with plant based protein and fiber.

 The white ones tend to be little large in size compared to the other two varieties, but we don’t have to worry about using any of these, as they are all healthy and yummy and you can use them in different recipes.

-Coming back to the soaking of chickpeas, the soaking of chickpeas, or any other lentils, serves two purposes.
+Coming back to the soaking of chickpeas, the soaking of chickpeas, or any other dry beans or peas, serves two purposes.
 It helps reduce the overall cooking time by making the chickpeas softer and they also doubles in size.